cossacklabs/acra-engineering-demo/README.md

 Let us know if you have any questions by dropping an email to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

+1. [Acra features](https://cossacklabs.com/acra/) – check full features set and available licenses.
-1. [cossacklabs/acra](https://github.com/cossacklabs/acra) – the main Acra repository contains tons of examples and documentation.
+2. [Acra Community Edition](https://github.com/cossacklabs/acra) – Acra Community Edition repository contains tons of examples and documentation.
-2. Deploy your own Acra infrastructure using [pre-defined Docker-compose files](https://github.com/cossacklabs/acra/tree/master/docker).
+3. Deploy your own Acra infrastructure using [pre-defined Docker-compose files](https://github.com/cossacklabs/acra/tree/master/docker).
-3. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
+4. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
 It illustrates the other features of Acra, i.e. SQL firewall, intrusion detection, database rollback, and so on.

 # Need help?